Walodja1987/xns/README.md

 - The `eth` namespace cannot be registered to avoid confusion with ENS.
 - Regular users always pay the standard fees when registering namespaces via [`registerPublicNamespace`][api-registerPublicNamespace] or [`registerPrivateNamespace`][api-registerPrivateNamespace].
 - During the onboarding period (first year after contract deployment), the XNS contract owner can optionally bootstrap namespaces for participants and integrators at no cost using [`registerPublicNamespaceFor`][api-registerPublicNamespaceFor] and [`registerPrivateNamespaceFor`][api-registerPrivateNamespaceFor].
 These are OWNER-only functions that allow registering namespaces for other addresses during the onboarding period.
+- **Security recommendation:** Namespace creators should consider using multisig wallets to reduce the risk of wallet access loss or compromise.
+This is especially important for public namespace creators who receive ongoing fee rewards, and for private namespace creators who maintain exclusive control over their namespace.

   **Example scripts:**
   * [Register public namespace for another address (OWNER-only)][script-registerPublicNamespaceFor]